-I always wanted to go to a Natsu Matsuri and since I’m not in Japan, I decided to check out Chicago’s annual festival!
+I always wanted to go to a Natsu Matsuri and since I’m not in Japan, I decided to check out the Chicago Japanese Matsuri (festival)!

 I wasn’t sure what to expect but I sure didn’t expect the festival grounds to be so crowded.
 It was hosted in the middle of New City shopping center!
 This event was hosted by Kizuki Ramen & Izakaya (which was having their grand opening at the time of the festival) and the Chicago’s Japanese Culture Center.